nearform/nscale-workshop/nscale-intro.md

 ### Clone a system

 Let's clone an example 'hello world' system.
-There is one already prepared at:
+There is one already prepared at ```git@github.com:nearform/nscaledemo.git```.

-	git@github.com:nearform/nscaledemo.git

 Create a clean working folder on your machine and cd into it.